History of Prague: Jewish quarter

 The 17th century is considered the Golden Age of Jewish Prague.
-The Jewish community of Prague numbered some 15,000 people (approx. 30 per cent of the entire population), making it the largest Ashkenazic community in the world and the second largest Jewish community in Europe after Thessaloniki.
-In the years 1597 to 1609, the Maharal (Judah Loew ben Bezalel) served as Prague's chief rabbi.
-He is considered the greatest of Jewish scholars in Prague's history, his tomb in the Old Jewish Cemetery eventually becoming a pilgrimage site.
+The Jewish community of Prague numbered some 15,000 people (approximately 30% of the entire population), making it the largest Ashkenazic community in the world and the second largest Jewish community in Europe after Thessaloniki.
+From 1597 to 1609, the Maharal (Judah Loew ben Bezalel) served as Prague's chief rabbi.
+He is considered the greatest Jewish scholar in Prague's history, and his tomb in the Old Jewish Cemetery is a pilgrimage site.

 The expulsion of Jews from Prague by Maria Theresa of Austria in 1745 based on their alleged collaboration with the Prussian army was a severe blow to the flourishing Jewish community.
 The Queen allowed the Jews to return to the city in 1748.
 In 1848 the gates of the Prague ghetto were opened.
-The former Jewish quarter, renamed Josefov in 1850, was demolished during the "ghetto clearance" (Czech: asanace) around the start of the 20th century.
+The former Jewish quarter, renamed Josefov and officially incorporated into the city in 1850, was demolished during the "ghetto clearance" (Czech: asanace) around the start of the 20th century.

 18th century

 In 1689 a great fire devastated Prague, but this spurred a renovation and a rebuilding of the city.
 The economic rise continued through the following century, and in 1771 the city had 80,000 inhabitants.
-Many of these were rich merchants who, together with noblemen, enriched the city with a host of palaces, churches and gardens, creating a Baroque style renowned throughout the world.
-In 1784, under Joseph II, the four municipalities of Malá Strana, Nové Město, Staré Město and Hradčany were merged into a single entity.
-The Jewish district, called Josefov, was included only in 1850.
-The Industrial Revolution had a strong effect in Prague, as factories could take advantage of the coal mines and ironworks of the nearby region.
-A first suburb, Karlín, was created in 1817, and twenty years later the population exceeded 100,000.
-The first railway connection was built in 1842.
+Many of these were rich merchants who, together with noblemen, enriched the city with a host of palaces, churches, and gardens, creating a Baroque style renowned throughout the world.
+In 1784, under Joseph II, the four municipalities of Hradčany, Malá Strana, Staré Město, and Nové Město were merged into a single entity.
+The Industrial Revolution had a strong effect in Prague, as factories could take advantage of the coal mines and ironworks in the nearby regions.

 19th century

 In 1806, the Holy Roman Empire ended when Napoleon dictated its dissolution.
 Holy Roman Emperor Francis II abdicated his title.
 He became Francis I, Emperor of Austria.

 At the same time as the Industrial Revolution was developing, the Czechs were also going through the Czech National Revival movement: political and cultural changes demanded greater autonomy.
 Since the late 18th century, Czech literature occupied an important position in the Czech culture.

+A first suburb, Karlín, was created in 1817, and twenty years later the population exceeded 100,000.
+The first railway connection was built in 1842.

 The revolutions that shocked all of Europe around 1848 touched Prague too, but they were fiercely suppressed.
 In the following years the Czech nationalist movement (opposed to another nationalist party, the German one) began its rise, until it gained the majority in the Town Council in 1861.

 In 1867, Emperor Francis Joseph I established the Austro-Hungarian Dual Monarchy of the Austrian Empire and Kingdom of Hungary.